 Casework: Castonguay Blasting Ltd. v.
 Ontario (Environment)

-Canada’s Highest Court Upholds Broad Interpretation of Environmental Laws in Protecting Public and Affirms for First Time Application of Precautionary Principle to Ontario Environmental Legislation
+Canada’s Highest Court Upholds Broad Interpretation of Environmental Laws in Protecting Public Reporting Requirements and Affirms for First Time Application of Precautionary Principle to Ontario Environmental Legislation

 This case dealt with the ambit of the reporting requirement under s.15(1) of the Environmental Protection Act (EPA).